 For example, to increase the visibility of your store products on Google, you need to take extra care to infuse relevant keywords into your product descriptions and image alt texts.

-In addition to that, Shopify SEO also involves taking care of duplicate content on your website.
+In addition to that, Shopify SEO expert also involves taking care of duplicate content on your website.
 Duplicate content is one problem unique to Shopify, unlike WordPress.

 That said, let’s have a look at some of the strategies that you can use to improve your Shopify’s store ranking on Google.

 7 Shopify SEO Strategies to Improve Ranking on Google

 Here are 7 things you can do to improve Shopify’s store visibility on Google and other search engines.

 The success or failure of your SEO campaign is largely dependent on your choice of keywords.
 How unfortunate that many eCommerce entrepreneurs don’t give keyword research a moment of their thoughts.